asyncapi/website/markdown/blog/asyncapi-and-websocket.md

 Remember when we discussed bindings in the **Channel** section?
 These bindings allow us to add WebSocket-specific details to customize the connection.

-For instance, if we want users to send messages to specific chat rooms, we could traditionally create a channel with a parameter like `/{roomId}`, which establishes a new connection for each room a user joins.
-However, this can lead to multiple connections, which we want to avoid.
-Instead, we’ll use **channel bindings**.
+For instance, if we want to allow users to connect to multiple rooms simultaneously and send messages to any of them, we need an efficient approach than the traditional method.
+Typically, a channel with a parameter like /{roomId} would be created.
+However, this approach has a major drawback such that for every room a user is trying to join, a new connection is going to be established, which doesn't align well with our use case.
+Instead, we can leverage channel bindings.

-Bindings are protocol-specific, so we can provide details unique to WebSocket.
-Rather than using parameters, we’ll use the **chat** channel and pass the `roomId` in the query parameters, as shown below:
+Since bindings are protocol-specific, we can tailor the implementation to WebSocket.
+Instead of relying on parameters, we’ll extend our **chat** channel by including `roomIds` as a query parameter, as shown below:

 ```
 chat: